Mervyn Taylor: Politics

-Taylor was elected to Dublin County Council in the 1970s, and became Chairman of the Council.
+Taylor was elected to Dublin County Council in the 1970s, and became cathaoirleach of the council.
 He was elected to Dáil Éireann as a Labour Party Teachta Dála (TD) for Dublin South-West at the 1981 general election, on his third attempt.
 He then held the seat at every election until his retirement from politics in 1997.

 He was Chairman of the Labour Party from 1987 to 1991, and Labour chief whip, from 1981 to 1988.
 He was assistant government chief whip from 1981 to 1982, and again from 1982 to 1987.

 Taylor was a strong supporter of Israel, an unpopular cause in the Labour Party.

 Minister for Equality and Law Reform

 Taylor served two periods as Minister for Equality and Law Reform, in the 1993-94 Government under Taoiseach Albert Reynolds, and the 1994-97 Government under Taoiseach John Bruton.

 1993–1994 Government

 In January 1993, he was appointed to the newly created position of Minister for Equality and Law Reform in the Fianna Fáil–Labour coalition government led by Albert Reynolds as Taoiseach.

 Legislation introduced by Taylor and enacted during his initial term of office included the Interpretation (Amendment) Act 1993 – providing for gender inclusive language in Acts of the Oireachtas, the Jurisdiction of Courts and Enforcement of Judgments Act 1993, the Stillbirths Registration Act 1994, Maintenance Act 1994 and the Maternity Protection Act 1994 extending maternity rights.